MARKET SIZE AND GROWTH FORECAST

 Whilst Italy is by far the largest producer of superyachts by unitary volume (54% in 2020), the Dutch and German shipyards both hold significant market shares when measured by value with 31% and 15% respectively, compared with Italy’s 39% by value.
 These comparative market value figures are also influenced by varying rates between regions with the northern European shipyards generally yielding higher rates per m2 than both Italy and Turkey.

 The overall market growth of the superyacht fleet correlates to the global increase in the number of billionaires (UHNWI’s) which has risen from 1,011 in 2010 to 2,095 in 20203 and this figure is expected to grow by a further 22.3% to 2,563 by 2025.
 The U.S. remains the single most productive nation in terms of generating new billionaires, with US clients remaining the superyacht industry’s primary client market across all major sectors.

-The Refit market is driven by the life-cycle of the paint system which is typically 4-6 years depending on the usage and cruising patterns of each yacht.
-The timing of the re-painting is flexible, although superyachts must undergo regular maintenance cycles every 5 years to comply with insurance and maritime industry regulations.
-Owners typically take the opportunity to undertake repainting work whilst the yacht is out of service for its Refit survey and, consequently, major paintwork tends to follow a 5-year cycle.
+The Refit market is driven by the life cycle of the paint system which is typically 4-6 years depending on the usage and cruising patterns of each yacht.
+The timing of the re-painting is flexible although superyachts must undergo regular maintenance cycles every 5 years to comply with their registry, class and insurance requirements.
+Owners and yacht management companies prefer to take the opportunity to undertake repainting work whilst the yacht is out of service for its Refit survey, consequently major paintwork tends to follow a 5-year cycle.